 - Transportation (from Pasay, Metro Manila)

-- At Five Star Bus terminal in Pasay, get on a bus headed for Alaminos; tell conductor you plan to get down at Mayantoc.
+- At Five Star Bus terminal in Pasay, get on a bus headed for Alaminos; tell the conductor you plan to get down at Mayantoc.
 You will be dropped off here in Camiling, past Tarlac Agricultural University.

-- Ride a tricycle to Mayantoc town center here.
+- Ride a tricycle to the Mayantoc town center here.
 The driver can tell you where to find the Elf truck to Labney.

 - Catch the Elf truck to Labney!
 It only makes one trip a day, before noon, so be early.
 (I think it’s also possible to charter a jeepney, which would be a bit more expensive, and also needs to be done ahead of time)